bhanu102/AWS/s3-uploader/README.md

 # S3-Uploader

-Uploading a image to s3 over the internet.
+Uploading an image to s3 over the internet.

 ## Steps